vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 ## An Introduction and a Pseudo-genealogy

 Navyanyāya, "The New Philosophy", represents the dominant framework through which Indian intellectuals practiced the art of philosophical analysis over the past millennium.
 Independent of the particular traditions that they belonged to or the specifics of their philosophical and religious commitments, Navyanyāya provided the bedrock of a common pedagogy, language, and analytical toolset necessary for scholars to engage in a cooperative project of inquiry.
 And, it continues in this role to the present day, at least among traditionally trained paṇḍits, despite the corrosive effect of the colonial experience on native forms of learning.

-In this essay, I want to work through my own understanding of this analytical framework, based mainly on its use in Gaṇgeśa's *Tattvacintāmaṇiḥ* and its commentaries, with the guidance of the *Navyanyāyabhāṣāpradīpaḥ* [*Primer on the Language of the New Philosophy*] by Maheśa Candra Nyāyaratna.
+In this essay, I want to work through my own understanding of this analytical framework with the guidance of the *Navyanyāyabhāṣāpradīpaḥ* [*Primer on the Language of the New Philosophy*] by Maheśa Candra Nyāyaratna.

 To start off, I want to give something of a quasi-historical genealogy of Sanskrit theorizing on language, as the principle window through which to understand the Navyanyāya project.

 ### The Birth of Linguistics

-Perhaps the earliest systematic theorizing of language in the Sanskrit tradition can be found in the the *Prātiśākhyas*, ancient texts whose dates and origins are hard to pin down.
+Perhaps the earliest systematic theorizing about language in the Sanskrit tradition can be found in the *Prātiśākhyas*, ancient texts whose dates and origins are hard to pin down.
 This body of work is an elaboration of two basic insights.
 First is the atomicity of language: the continuous and infinitely varied flow of sound that is the manifest form of language can be deconstructed into a finite set of discrete, recurring elements.
-Second is the phenomenon of linguistic stratification: when these discrete units of language combine to reconstitute connected speech, they undergo patterned changes in their form, conditioned by features of their linguistic (phonological, morphological, syntactical, semantic, and pragmatic) environments that obscure the underlying structure of language at the level of its sonic manifestation.
+Second is the phenomenon of linguistic stratification: when these discrete units of language combine to reconstitute connected speech, they undergo patterned changes in their form, conditioned by features of their linguistic environments that obscure the underlying structure of language at the level of its sonic manifestation.
 The end result of these sound changes is that the form of language is stratified between a manifest appearance and a hidden substructure.

-These two together, the discovery of segmentation and stratification in language, represent a formative moment in Indian intellectual history.
+These two together—the discovery of segmentation and stratification in language—represent a formative moment in Indian intellectual history.
 It's role in linguistics is evident, as we'll see.
-But, I also want to point out how the basic pattern of analysis underpinning this realization—take any phenomenon, segment it into its atomic elements, then describe how they combine into and are transformed by their resulting environment—is almost infinitely generous.
+But, I also want to point out how the basic pattern of analysis underpinning this realization—take any phenomenon, segment it into its atomic elements, then describe how they combine and transform—is almost infinitely generous.
 It recurs, again and again, throughout the Indian intellectual tradition in analyzing everything from language, to poetry, to music, to astronomy, psychology, metaphysics, and on and on.

 In language, we see this analysis leveraged first to produce a segmentation of the sentences of some target language into discrete words, as in the Prātiśākhyas.
 The same analysis is then used to segment words into sub-lexical units, dividing a form into base [प्रकृतिः; prakr̥tiḥ] and affix [प्रत्ययः; pratyayaḥ].
 This process is then applied recursively onto each successive base until you bottom out into a set of verbal [धातुः; dhātuḥ] and nominal [प्रातिपदिकम्, prātipadikam] radicals.
 These radicals, together with the affixes they combine with, make up the elemental forms [औत्पत्तिकरूपाणि, autpattikarūpāṇi] of the language being analyzed.

 The reconstitution of the elements into gradually more complex molecules, and ultimately into the macroscopic forms observed in everyday language, follows a two step process.
 First, the elements are strung together into tree-like structures, obeying a set of constraints [शब्दमर्यादाः; śabdamaryādāḥ] that limit the set of possible combinations to just those observed in actual use.
 These tree-like structures are then transformed, either by substituting whole elements or by transforming their phonetic representation, to produce a linear sequence of sounds constituting a grammatically correct sentence in the target language.

 But we're not done yet.
 Once we identify the constraints and the transformations that these elements undergo, we come to realize that it's not just linguistic forms that can be segmented.
 The constraints and transformations themselves submit to a segmental analysis.
 And so, we begin again.
 This time, analyzing these constraints and transformations into elemental constraints and elemental transformations, and articulating the principles by which these atomic bits of computation assemble into molecules and finally into a single complex process by which an abstract linguistic structure is constructed and transformed into a grammatically correct sentence.

 ### The Birth of Informatics

 The analytical process I just outlined—first applied to linguistic form and then to linguistic process—occupied generations of Indian scholars in the ancient period, now largely lost to history.
 This immense intellectual labor culminated in the production of a monumental work—in some sense *the* monumental work—of Sanskrit scholarship: the *Aṣtādhyāyī* [*Eight Chapters*].

 The *Aṣṭādhyāyī* corpus consists of four organized lists: